Houston Stewart Chamberlain

 to Cosima Wagner, Febr.
 20th, 1891).

-— Winter: Planned books to write.
+— Winter: Developing the numerous photographs he and his wife took in Bosnia.
+Planned books to write.
 Lectures for the Wiener Wagnerverein.

 |— April 9: Alldeutscher

 — September 11: Jewish Colonization Association founded by multi-millionaire Maurice baron de Hirsch.